-For the year ended 31 December 2021 (the "Year"), the Group's revenue and gross profit increased by approximately 10.3% and 6.8%, respectively, as compared to last corresponding year ended 31 December 2020 (the "Last Year").
-This was mainly attributable to the increase in sales due to positive market sentiment after Malaysia has loosen the COVID-19 restriction for fully vaccinated individual since 10 August 2021 (as at 18 September 2021, 80.0% of adults in Malaysia have already been fully vaccinated).
-Besides, no listing expenses incurred during the Year also attributable to the increase in net profit, while approximately RM7.4 million was incurred during the Last Year.
+For the year ended 31 December 2022 (the "Year"), the Group's revenue and gross profit increased by approximately 64.7% and 64.4%, respectively, as compared to last corresponding year ended 31 December 2021 (the "Last Year").
+This was mainly attributable to the increase in sales due to the recovery of economy from COVID-19 as a result of an increase in demand for apparels during Year 2022.

-The economic outlook for year 2022 will remain uncertain and challenging.
+The economic outlook for year 2023 will remain uncertain and challenging.
 Nevertheless, the Group will continue to be vigilant to changes in business environment and strive to improve the efficiency of its operations in order to maintain sustainability of its business under the present uncertain and challenging circumstances.